QGEP/qgepplugin/README.md

 In the QGEP processing tool there are four processes:

-0. `SWMM Create DB Tables` generates the table required by the plugin and fill them with the QGEP data
+0. `SWMM Create DB Tables` generates the tables required by the plugin and fill them with the QGEP data
-1. `SWMM Create Input` reads data from the table in the schema qgep_swmm and generate an input file for SWMM
+1. `SWMM Create Input` reads data from the tables in the schema qgep_swmm and generate an input file for SWMM
 2. `SWMM Execute` launches SWMM.
-Its likely that the the `.inp` file generated in the previous step contains error.
-In this case, the `.inp` file have to be opened with the SWMM Gui to solve the errors.
+Its likely that the `.inp` file generated in the previous step contains error.
+In this case, the `.inp` file has to be opened with the SWMM Gui to solve the errors.
 3. `SWMM Extract Results` parses the result file and generates three QGIS table layers.

 Then, the user has to join the computed values with the geometries and map them.
-This step is currently not automatised
+This step is currently not automatised.

 ### Create and fill SWMM tables